GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/07_GUI/04_guiStyles.md

  - @bs::GUIElementStyle::focusedOn
  - @bs::GUIElementStyle::focusedHoverOn

-Each of these eight states is a @bs::GUIElementStyle::GUIElementStateStyle object, which contains a single sprite texture and a text color tint.
+Each of these eight states is a @bs::GUIElementStateStyle object, which contains a single sprite texture and a text color tint.
 When the style is active the element will render the provided texture covering its available area, and render any text using the provided color.

 An example that sets up a button style that has different textures depending if the button is in normal, hovered or active state:
 ~~~~~~~~~~~~~{.cpp}